sgrif/diesel.rs-website/src/guides/getting-started.md

 which stands for "Create Read Update Delete".
 Each step in this guide will build on the previous and is meant to be followed along.

-Before we start, make sure you have PostgreSQL installed and running.
-If you are using some different database, like for example SQLite, some examples won't just run as the implemented API might differ.
+Before we start, make sure you have one of PostgreSQL, SQLite, or MySQL installed and running.
 In the project repository, you may find various [examples](https://github.com/diesel-rs/diesel/tree/2.2.x/examples) for every supported database.

 <aside class = "aside aside--note">
 <header class = "aside__header">A note on Rust versions:</header>